 - If you are new to T-Mobile, you can call 1-800-TMOBILE or go to your nearest T-Mobile store to activate on Magenta First Responder.

-- If you already have a T-Mobile account, you can contact us to reach us to change your plan to Magenta First Responder.
+- If you already have a T-Mobile account, you can contact us to change your plan to Magenta First Responder.

 - If the first responder member is not currently the Primary Account Holder, you may need to complete a Change of Responsibility.
-See Transfer account or line ownership for more information.
+Review Transfer account or line ownership for more information.

 - You're a present member, volunteer, or pensioned retiree of an eligible first responder organization.